Elephant beetle: Appearance

 Elephant beetles are black in color and covered with a coat of fine microscopic hairs.
-The hairs grow particularly thick on the beetle's elytra.
-The hairs give the beetle's body a yellowish color.
+The hairs grow particularly thick on the beetle's elytra, and give its body a yellowish color.
 Males have two horns protruding from the head and another from the prothorax.
 The longest head horn gives the beetle its common name, since it resembles an elephant’s trunk.
 Females have no horns.
 The horns are used for defense, and in competition among males for food and mates.

 Size

 In size, elephant beetles typically range between 7 and 12 cm (2.75–4.75 in), with the largest male specimen known measuring 13.7 cm, including the horn.

 Location

 Elephant beetles are located in southern Mexico, Central America, and in South American rainforests.